Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 Click the HU Delete All to delete all of the defined blue timelines.

-1. Click Save to save the schedule settings.
+1. Click Save to save the .

 Configuring Linkage Method